No Reserve !!

 Legal Description of This Claim;

 The general course of this claim is north and south and it is situated in the San Bernardino Meridian, San Bernardino County, California.
-The claim excludes any and all patented mining claims located within said boundaries.
 This claim is 2,640 feet in length and 2,640 feet in width and is in the shape of a square.

-The location monument on which this notice is posted is situated within Section 15, Township 10N, Range 1E, San Bernardino Meridian, California and this claim encompasses portions of the following quarter section (s), Township (s) and Range (s) NW1/4, Section 15, T10N, R1E, San Bernardino Meridian, California.
+The location monument on which this notice is posted is situated within Section 10, Township 10N, Range 1E, San Bernardino Meridian, California and this claim encompasses portions of the following quarter section (s), Township (s) and Range (s) NE1/4, Section 10, T10N, R1E, San Bernardino Meridian, California.

-The locality of this claim with reference to some natural object or permanent monument and additional information (if any) concerning its locality are as follows: NW corner of this claim is the NW corner of Section 15, T10N, R1E.
+The locality of this claim with reference to some natural object or permanent monument and additional information (if any) concerning its locality are as follows: NE corner of this claim is the NE corner of Section 10, T10N, R1E.

 Calico Mining – the History